 Appliances that are more than 10 years old should be replaced with Energy Star appliances.
 Older appliances use much more water and electricity than newer models.
 Energy Star approved products are more energy efficient and cost 10 to 30% less to operate than older appliances.
 You may also want to consider using cold water instead of warm or hot for your laundry.
 Doing so could help to reduce your power bill even further.

 Inspect your insulation

-Insulation is your building's main defense against heat and cold.
+Insulation is your building’s main defense against heat and cold.
 Check the insulation in your attic, basement, crawl spaces, and exterior walls for gaps or damage.
 Fill in any gaps and replace any damaged sections.
 Also be sure your building has enough insulation.
-Insulation are based on the climate in your area and vary by state.
+Insulation is based on the climate in your area and vary by state.
 Check your local building codes to find out how much insulation is necessary for structures in your area.
 Learn more about building insulation options.

 Replace old windows

 Older windows can allow heat and cold to enter and escape from your building.
 Consider replacing them with new double or triple pane windows.
 They provide more insulation from the elements and can help eliminate noise from outside.
 There may also be tax incentives or cost assistance available for replacing your old windows with more energy efficient ones.

 Considerable amounts of hot and cold air can pass through your chimney.
 Installing a glass door on your fireplace can eliminate drafts, significantly reducing your heating and cooling costs.
 Maintaining your chimney also increases efficiency.
 You should have your chimney checked and cleaned every year to ensure it is safe and operating properly.